stack-of-tasks/stack-of-tasks.github.com/download.md

 We advise the use of robotpkg to install the Stack of Tasks.
 You can try the install from the source code but we rather advice its [binary repository](http://robotpkg.openrobots.org/debian.html).
+You have to use also the [wip (work in progress) part of robotpkg](http://robotpkg.openrobots.org/robotpkg-wip.html).
+Please follow the section entitled "Binary packages in robotpkg/wip".

 ### Dependencies